billpmurphy/rust-libsvm/README.md

 ## Example usage

-Build a model using dense data.
+Build a model using dense data and predict the class of a new instance.

 ```rust
 extern crate libsvm;